MU-Data-Science/EVA/README.md

 You will need to select a node/hardware type such as `xl170` (Utah), `c240g5` (Wisc), etc. Also provide your CloudLab user name.
 Check the box to agree to using only deidentified data.
 It will take a few minutes to start the experiment; so please be patient.

-5. Open the shell/terminal for connecting to the CloudLab node in your browser.
+5. Go to your experiment and in `Topology View` click the node icon and open a shell/terminal to connect to that node.
+Alternatively, you can use `SSH` to login to the node: `$ ssh -i /path/to/CloudLab/private_key_file  CloudLab_username@CloudLab_hostname`.
+(You can also add your private key using [ssh-agent](https://www.ssh.com/ssh/agent).)

 6. Run the following commands on the shell:

     a.
 Clone the repo

        $ git clone https://github.com/MU-Data-Science/EVA.git

     b.
-Set up all the tools such as bwa, samtools, sambamba, Freebayes, etc.
+Set up all the tools such as [bwa](https://github.com/lh3/bwa), [samtools](https://github.com/samtools/samtools), [sambamba](https://github.com/biod/sambamba), [Freebayes](https://github.com/ekg/freebayes), etc. Feel free to modify our scripts if you intend to use other tools for variant analysis.

        $ ~/EVA/scripts/setup_tools.sh